-As mentioned earlier, there are 10 rental car companies available to arriving passengers (8 on-site and 2 located off-airport): Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty are located at PSP, whereas Desert Rent-A-Car and Go Rentals are located off-Airport.
+As mentioned earlier, 10 rental car companies are available to arriving passengers (eight on-site and two located off-airport): Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty are located at PSP, whereas Desert Rent-A-Car and Go Rentals are located off-Airport.
 Car sharing service companies, such as Turo, may soon be available for PSP travelers.